Zenike/dota2-invoker-game/readme.md

 - One mistake (when you click the target) break your combo and take one of your 5 lifes away
 - be carefull that you can't reinvoke a spell already in your set.
 If you do, you will lose a life.
 Instead, use them directly with key 4 or key 5 without reinvoking

+## I don't know the spells already...

+No problem, just activate the "Active visual help" option on the top of the screen.
+That will show you the elements used in each spell.